kodadot/developers/developers/core-concepts/ethereum/what-is-erc-6551.md

 head:
   - - meta
     - name: description
-      content: ERC-6551 is a new token standard for non-fungible tokens (NFTs) that enhances the functionality and value of NFTs by granting them smart contract capabilities.
-Learn about its workings, potential use cases, and challenges, including improved composability, identity, provenance, and dependency.
+      content: ERC-6551 is a new token standard for non-fungible tokens (NFTs) that enhances the functionality...
+Click to learn more.
 ---

 # ERC-6551: A New NFT Token Standard